yandex-cloud/docs/en/compute/operations/instance-groups/enable-autohealing.md

 You can set up automatic recovery for a group of instances to enhance the availability of your application and make sure it is responding.
 You can set up automatic recovery for instances when creating or updating a group.

-You can only set up one health check for automatic recovery (don't confuse it with [health checks](../../../load-balancer/concepts/health-check.md) for Yandex Load Balancer).
+You can only set up one health check for automatic recovery (don't confuse it with [health checks](../../../load-balancer/concepts/health-check.md) for {{ load-balancer-full-name }}).

 {% include [warning.md](../../../_includes/instance-groups/sa.md) %}